henrikmidtiby/interactive-videoes-grails/README.md

 This guide will assume a Linux system, but setup should be possible on both Windows and Mac.

-Installing the requirements on Linux can be done as shown below:
+Installing the requirements on Linux (Ubuntu 18.04) can be done as shown below:

 #### PostgreSQL